Disorders of the Thyroid

 These symptoms may look like other health problems.
 Always see your healthcare provider for a diagnosis.

 Your healthcare provider will ask about your health history and give you a physical exam.
 You will also have blood tests.
-These can measure your thyroid hormone levels and check for some antibodies to proteins in the thyroid.
+These can measure your thyroid hormone levels and check for certain antibodies that form against proteins in the thyroid.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 You will not need treatment if your thyroid hormone levels are normal.
-But Hashimoto's thyroiditis can cause an underactive thyroid gland.
+But Hashimoto thyroiditis can cause an underactive thyroid gland.
 If so, it can be treated with medicine.
 The medicine replaces lost thyroid hormone.
 That should stop your symptoms.
-It can also ease a goiter?if you have one.
-A goiter can cause problems such as pain or trouble swallowing, breathing, or speaking.
-If these symptoms don?t get better, you may need surgery to remove the goiter.
+Some people with Hashimoto's develop an enlarged thyroid gland called a goiter.
+Others develop an atrophic, or shrunken, thyroid gland.
+If the goiter grows quickly or is large, surgical removal of the goiter may be recommended to avoid problems with swallowing, speaking, or even breathing.

 Tell your healthcare provider if your symptoms get worse or you have new symptoms.